Hydro Energy Sources

 For most people it is highly unlikely that they will have a small stream or river big enough to provide a good enough source of water flowing through their land which could be used to power even a small scale hydro power system.
 But if you happen to be one of the very lucky few who have a reasonable size stream running past your garden or land then a small scale hydro power system may be for you as building even a small dam and adding an electrical generator in a reasonable river can provide a good amount of energy for your home.

-In most cases, the natural flow of the water is more than enough to generate a good supply of electricity for the home but in other cases, a funnelling of the water along canals and penstocks may be required to increase the waters speed and therefore its potential energy output.
+In most cases, the natural gravitational flow of the water is more than enough to generate a good supply of electricity for the home but in other cases, a funnelling of the water along pipes, troughs, canals and/or penstocks may be required to increase the waters speed and therefore its potential energy output.

 Hydro energy has one big advantage over other renewable energy sources you may be considering to power your home.
 The main advantage is that a small scale hydro system can generate power 24 hours a day, 7 days a week unlike other forms of solar power such as wind turbines or photovoltaic panels as the wind does not always blow or the sun does not always shine.
 But as long as there is gravity, the water will always keep on flowing flow down a stream or river both day and night and the faster the water is flowing, the more free energy that can be generated.